Abhilokhande/Abhilokhande/README.md

 ## <div align="center">Hi there! 👋🏾</div>

-### <div align="center">I'm Victor, a skilled frontend developer with 3+ years of experience.
-I'm highly proficient in the core technologies that power modern web development, including React, TypeScript/JavaScript, Next.js, and Tailwind CSS.</div>
+### <div align="center">I'm Abhijeet, a seasoned Fullstack developer driven by the thrill of building robust and dynamic web applications.
+With expertise spanning both frontend and backend technologies, I infuse projects with versatility and depth, delivering solutions that stand the test of time.</div>

 - 🔭 I’m currently working on [Synthetix](https://github.com/victorcodess/synthetix)